ezekielchow/se-take-home-assignment/readme.spec.md

 - [TailwindCss](https://tailwindcss.com/)
   - Quick styling of components

-## Setup
+### Setup

 1. Create .env from .env.sample & set values
 2. Go to htttp://localhost:**PORT_NUMBER**

+### Usage

-3. Cooking process will automatically be started
+1. Cooking process will automatically be started
+2. Add an order
+3. Add a bot to start cooking
 4. (Stop cooking) will stop bots from picking up orders.
 Pending bots however will finish up their orders if there's any orders in progress